CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/user-authentication.md

 In Cloud Application Manager, enterprise organization users can sign in using any of the single sign-on authentication options you enable in the [Settings page](admin-overview.md).

 ![Settings > Authentication methods](../../images/cloud-application-manager/management/settings-auth-methods.png)

+### Audience

+All users with Cloud Application Manager organization administrator access.

+### Prerequisites

+* Access to Cloud Application Manager, Management site.

+* The user must be an Administrator of the organization in Cloud Application Manager.

+* The user should be at the organization level scope to access the Settings option in the left side menu.

 ### Single sign-on with Google, GitHub, or username, password